Frequently Asked Questions

 We can schedule an appointment for you to visit with one of our professional estimators to assess the visible damages to your vehicle.
 Please keep in mind that with today’s vehicles, there is the possibility of additional damages behind the main damaged panels.
-If the repairs are processed with an insurance company, we are direct repair center for several insurance companies and will be able to handle the entire process after you have made a claim and obtain the claim#.
+If the repairs are processed with an insurance company, we are direct repair center for several insurance companies and will be able to handle the entire process after you have made a claim and obtain the claim number.
 If we are not a direct repair with an insurance company, this is not a problem.
 We work with any insurance company.
-The first estimate usually will be provided by the insurance company, which we will need a copy of, and our estimators will work direct with that insurance company on any additional repairs necessary to get your vehicle completed correctly.
+The first estimate usually will be provided by the insurance company, which we will need a copy of, and our estimators will work directly with that insurance company on any additional repairs necessary to get your vehicle repaired correctly.

 No. You are entitled to have the vehicle repaired by the repair shop of your choice.

 Absolutely.
-We prefer to have the parts prior to starting repairs in order to provide quicker turnaround time.
-If the vehicle is unsafe to drive, we would recommend leaving the vehicle at that time and will move forward with the process.
+We prefer to have the parts prior to starting repairs in order to provide a quicker turnaround time.
+If the vehicle is unsafe to drive, we would recommend leaving the vehicle at that time and we will move forward with the process.

 No. The Collision Industry as a region is somewhat regulated by what is called “Prevailing Rates”.
 Our Rates for body and paint repairs are the same as our neighbors in the St. Louis region, whether it is a smaller shop or a large shop.
 Please keep in mind that some of our specialized repairs require a very different approach to the repair process and are very manufacturer driven which require specialized training, certifications, and equipment to even be able to work on the vehicle.